November 19-21, 2024

 • Move in rhythmical ways.

-Faculty: Rebecca Lloyd, PhD, Full Professor, Faculty of Education, University of Ottawa; and Steven Smith, PhD, Full Professor, Faculty of Education, Simon Fraser University.
+Faculty: Rebecca Lloyd, PhD, Full Professor, Faculty of Education, University of Ottawa.

 CEUs